Oddarn1/React_Kotlin_Form/README.md

 `RECEIVER_EMAIL=*Your email here*"`

+### About the project
+The backend is built as a REST-API, with 3 endpoints, 2 for GET-requests and 1 for POST-requests.
+These endpoints are located at `/api/forms/{id}` where id is used when getting a specific form-answer.
+When posting a form or getting all answers, one should only use `/api/forms`.

+This project is inspired by "Kotlin og Spring boot med Netcompany", a course by Netcompany for Abakus-students.
+Repository can be found at https://github.com/netcompanyno/kotlin-kurs.

 ### Roadmap
 Future releases will further develop the frontend.
 Besides this, it is thought that implementing API keys for access of data and cookies to prevent spamming answers of the form is an important extension of the backend.
 Next step would also include implementing unit tests of the backend, as this is something I have not had the time to do.

+For the REST API it is possible to implement saving forms to profiles to review and change later with PUT-requests and DELETE-requests.